kevicebryan/todo-list-app/README.md

 # todo-list-new

-a todo list app, made using Express, MongoDB using Monggose aswell as EJS.
+a todo list app, made using Express, MongoDB using Mongoose aswell as EJS.